Curriculum - Internal Medicine Residency

 Medical Grand Rounds is our weekly premier conference for the Department of Medicine where expert speakers from the Maryland faculty and outside institutions present topics that are clinically relevant and timely.

 During Journal Club, residents present a critically appraised topic in an evidenced based medicine format supported by a faculty mentor.
 This curriculum provides residents with the skills to perform an electronic search, conduct a critical appraisal of the literature and apply it to a clinical situation.
-Skills in epidemiology and biostatistics are emphasized.

 At the monthly Clinicopathologic Conference, clinicians are challenged with analyzing a case history and developing a differential diagnosis.
 Every year a special historical CPC deals with an undiagnosed illness in a famous person.
 Examples of our previous historical CPC's include Alexander the Great, Edgar Allen Poe, Booker T. Washington, Eleanor Roosevelt and Abraham Lincoln.